Zilliqa/zilliqa-developer/products/bridge/README.md

 ### MVP

-The MVP bridge will run on a gossip network with validators managed by Zilliqa.
+The MVP bridge will run on a gossip network with validators managed by Zilliqa

 - [ ] **Smart Contracts** - on hardhat (E2E testing & deployment) + foundry (Unit testing + fuzzing)
   - [ ] Integrate foundry to support effective unit testing on contracts